Generate Data Matrix Barcodes

 Various special encoding modes, such as TEXT, C40, EDIFACT, and ANSIX12, can be used to encode barcode information in forms compatible with specific industrial requirements.
 These modes are applicable to industrial tasks only.

-The layout for Data Matrix barcode generation can be determined through setRows and setColumns methods of class DataMatrixParameters.
-If these methods have not been called explicitly, the barcode library identifies a layout that is optimal for the size of input data.
+The layout for Data Matrix barcode generation can be determined using rows and columns properties of class DataMatrixParameters.
+If these properties have not been initialized, the barcode library identifies a layout that is optimal for the size of input data.
 Barcode layout configurations are different in ECC 000-140 and ECC 200 standards.
 Only ECC 200 allows modifying the number of rows and columns.
 In ECC 000-140 standards, the suitable barcode layout configuration is determined automatically.
 The ECC 200 standard prescribes setting even numbers of rows and columns.
 In other words, it supports the following layout configurations: 8 x 18; 16 x 48; 10 x 10; 144 x 144.

 |Layout Settings||22 Rows and 22 Columns||12 Rows and 36 Columns|